 Getting employee onboarding right is critical to your #EmployeeExperience and to the bottom line of your business.
 According to a study from the Boston Consulting Group – companies with effective onboarding strategies are 22% more profitable than their less engaged counterparts.
 Further, a study done by Wynhurst Group (an HR consulting firm) found that 58% of employees who undergo a comprehensive onboarding process are more likely to work for that company for at least three years.
 And, finally, research suggests 20% of new hires leave within the first 45 days of new employment.
 This last statistic is probably even higher in customer-facing roles.
 In the contact center, it is not uncommon to have >100% annual turnover rate.
 The question is, can you afford not to provide your employees with a comprehensive onboarding program?

-More Than Paperwork
+Employee Onboarding is More Than Paperwork

 A good onboarding program helps new employees to quickly navigate through your organization, build a solid foundation, and get productive.
 When you contemplate onboarding, you might picture a big stack of paperwork to complete – albeit a virtual stack.